10 Best Novel Writing Software Online in 2022 | Reviews and Pricing

 20. Eloquence: Identifies some stylistic techniques.

-21. Combo: This simply allows you to pick which of the reports are most helpful and relevant to you so you can more easily utilize them.
+21. Combo: This simply allows you to pick which of the reports are most helpful and relevant to you so you can more easily use them.

 22. House style: This is a feature that allows you to create your own rules within ProWritingAid.
 For example, you can tell it to check for a word you know you have a habit of overusing.